 So that’s how baingan/eggplant and I bonded.

-Adoria does the same thing when she sees baingan/eggplant.
+Little-A does the same thing when she sees baingan/eggplant.

 She says: “Yucky, it looks disgusting.”
 I think I should start feeding her baingan/eggplant without telling the name, just like my granny did! 😉

 After that day this curry has become one of my favorites drool-worthy dishes.
 Gimme some parathas and this festive food ‘baingan bharta’ and I will be the happiest person in this world.
-If you also love festice food like me, then you can check out this survey.

 What type of baingan is best for bharta?